ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Life is a learning experience, only if you learn.
+> Of course there is no formula for success except perhaps an unconditional acceptance of life and what it brings.
 >
-> - Yogi Berra
+> - Arthur Rubinstein
 <!-- END_JOKE_SECTION -->